-Bulka bags, also known as FIBC (Flexible Intermediate Bulk Container) or bulk bags, are made from polypropylene, which is derived from petroleum.
+Most bulka bags, also known as FIBC (Flexible Intermediate Bulk Container) or bulk bags, are made from polypropylene (PP), as well polyvinyl chloride (PVC) and low-density polyethylene (LDPE), all derived from petroleum.
 Reusing or recycling bulka bags reduces the demand for plastic production and oil, a non-renewable resource.
-Other reasons to recycle bulka bags include a growing commitment to corporate environmental responsibility, rising landfill costs and the decision by some councils to prohibit the disposal of certain plastic products.
+Other reasons to recycle bulka bags include a growing commitment to corporate environmental responsibility and rising landfill costs.

 Refurbishment: Bulka bags are collected and, where needed, ties and cord locks are replaced, stitching repaired and holes are patched.

 Recycling: Used bulka bags are collected, compressed and bailed for transport to a recycling facility.
 Here the bags are cleaned of contaminants and processed into small chips.
-These chips are re-extruded into secondary plastic products such as new bulka bags or planter pots.
+These chips are re-extruded into secondary plastic products such as new bulka bags, cables, brooms, bins or planter pots.